Art Gallery Banner

 (5) The original marble statue again, slightly dark.

-(6) And again.
+(6) And not so dark.

 (7) Full-size bronze copy in the Museum of Fine Arts, Dijon.